 Hyren sighed, a gnawing feeling growing in the pit of his stomach.
 He was out of ideas.
 He slumped against the wall again, watching the mote dizzily make its way back to him.
 “It’s okay.
 At least you tried,” the Grundo said.
 “I tried.”
 His chin trembled and he ducked his head, letting the tears fall.
 He had tried so hard to do what felt like the right thing, and he had failed.
 Worse, he had failed his friends.
 And he still had a headache.

 He stood there for another period of time that could have been minutes and could have been days.
 Hyren decided that this had to be Sloth’s most insidious torture method, making his prisoners go mad in timeless isolation.
 Was this what eternity felt like?
 And all the while, Hyren couldn’t stop thinking about Terra and Blynn.

 After the longest wait, Hyren looked up at the security camera in the corner.
 “I know you can see me, Sloth,” Hyren said.
 “I don’t know whether you’re watching this live or if it’s being recorded while you’re in the lab.”

 “I know it’s useless to plead for my friends,” Hyren said.
 “You don’t care.
 And you’re probably going to look back on this and laugh.
 So I won’t waste my words.
 But I will ask one last request of you—remember me as someone you gave everything to, and he threw it all away and never looked back.”
 Hyren flashed a lopsided grin.
 “Let that keep you up at night wondering which one of us is sane.”

 With that, he closed his eyes and tilted back his head, listening to the sound of his own calm breathing.
-He had resigned himself to his fate.
-But try as he might, he couldn’t do the same for his friends.
-The very thought was too sickening.
+As much as he didn’t want to give up hope, he was having a hard time finding anything to cling to.